SPARC: Scalable Path-Specific Counterfactual Fairness via Causal Conditional Independence: SPARC Framework

-\textbf{Discriminator Loss:} The discriminator tries to maximize its ability to predict the protected attribute \( \hat{S} \) from the perturbed images, given the prior knowledge of diagnosis $Y$ (shown in Eq. \ref{eq:y}), formulated as:
+where $\alpha > 0$ is a relatively small value that controls the regularization of entropy loss, $\beta > 0$ balances the accuracy and fairness trade-off, the first term drives the removal of sensitive information, the entropy term $\mathcal{H}(\hat{S})$ prevents trivial flipping of sensitive attributes, and the last term preserves the deployed model's task accuracy.
+The discriminator tries to maximize its ability to predict the protected attribute \( \hat{S} \) from the perturbed images, given the prior knowledge of diagnosis $Y$ (shown in Eq. \ref{eq:y}), formulated as:

-where the objective of $\mathcal{L}_{\mathbf{d}_Y}$ acts as the adversarial of the first term of $\mathcal{L}_{\mathbf{g}}^{fair}$, which showcases how the adversarial training works.
+where the objective of $\mathcal{L}_{\mathbf{d}_Y}$ acts as the adversarial of $\mathcal{L}_{\mathbf{g}}$, which showcases how the adversarial training works.
 Consequently, the iterative adversarial training ensures that the generator learns to create fair perturbations (by fooling the discriminator) while preserving the original model performance, as the discriminator tries to distinguish which sensitive group each sample belongs to.
-Therefore, the objectives of our method can be formulated as follows:
+The overall min-max objective is: